twolfson/twolfson.com/articles/building-a-company.md

 I need to rework this article to talk about how I've only ever built services and how all of my experience/thinking is in services really

+Keep getting hungry too... going to do something else until we eat, then come back later

 # Additional reading
 - [Startup time investing: Operational processes][]